 I used a super sticky Glue Dot to hold the twine in place, then I went to work on foiling some conversation hearts.

-The hearts that used are from the Spellbinders Glimmer Hot Foil Kit of the Month for January, called Signed, Sealed, and Delivered.
+The hearts that are used are from the Spellbinders Glimmer Hot Foil Kit of the Month for January, called Signed, Sealed, and Delivered.
 These kits usually go fast, so if you’re interested, I’d suggest subscribing before you miss out on something lovely.
 Ask me how I learned that lesson, lol!

 I’m not sure this set is still available, but you can certainly grab the Snarky Hearts set – you’ll get a kick out of the sentiments on them 😉